Diagnosis of multiple sclerosis: Overview

 Multiple sclerosis is typically diagnosed based on the presenting signs and symptoms, in combination with supporting medical imaging and laboratory testing.
 It can be difficult to confirm, especially early on, since the signs and symptoms may be similar to those of other medical problems.

 The McDonald criteria, which focus on clinical, laboratory, and radiologic evidence of lesions at different times and in different areas, is the most commonly used method of diagnosis.
-They came in in 2001, and have since been revised several times.
+They came in during 2001, and have since been revised several times.

 Clinical data alone may be sufficient for a diagnosis of MS if an individual has had separate episodes of neurologic symptoms characteristic of the disease.
 In those who seek medical attention after only one attack, other testing is needed for the diagnosis.
 The most commonly used diagnostic tools are neuroimaging, analysis of cerebrospinal fluid and evoked potentials.
 Magnetic resonance imaging of the brain and spine may show areas of demyelination (lesions or plaques).
 Gadolinium can be administered intravenously as a contrast agent to highlight active plaques and, by elimination, demonstrate the existence of historical lesions not associated with symptoms at the moment of the evaluation.
 Testing of cerebrospinal fluid obtained from a lumbar puncture can provide evidence of chronic inflammation in the central nervous system.
 The cerebrospinal fluid is tested for oligoclonal bands of IgG on electrophoresis, which are inflammation markers found in 75–85% of people with MS. The nervous system in MS may respond less actively to stimulation of the optic nerve and sensory nerves due to demyelination of such pathways.
 These brain responses can be examined using visual- and sensory-evoked potentials.